sgmurphy/wordpress-plugins/contact-forms-anti-spam/README.txt

 == Changelog ==

+= 2.1.3 - 13/08/2024 =
+* New Feature - Added support for JetFormBuilder.
+* New Feature - Added support for Everest Forms.
+* New Feature - Add option to mark "Not a Spam" on Spam log.
+* Bug Fix - Fix vulnerability, thanks to @Artyom from CleanTalk inc.

 = 2.1.2 - 26/07/2024 =
 * Bug Fix - Fix error when Max links set on 0